treeverse/lakeFS/design/accepted/gc_plus/gc-plus-cloud.md

 # Managed Uncommitted Garbage Collection for lakeFS cloud - Execution Plan

-### Goals
+## Goals
 1. Run UGC for lakeFS cloud users
-2. Allow Cloud users to clean up storage space by deleting objects from the underlying storage for cost efficiency.
+2. Allow Cloud users to clean up storage space by deleting objects from the underlying storage for cost efficiency
-3. support both repository structure (new and old) cloud users to run this SLA.
+3. Support new and existing cloud users (both repository structures)

-### Non-Goals
+## Non-Goals
-1. UGC safe writes
+1. Remove lakeFS limitations during the UGC job run
-2. bette OSS support
+2. Improve UGC OSS support

 ### User Story

-control plane interface
-when creating a new cloud installation - on the garabage collection page, add uncoomitted garbage collection initialization with (default=true) document costrains (lakefs writes during, explain reporxt) default sweep = true?
+When creating a new cloud installation - on the GC initializations page, add UGC initialization (default run job=true for all repositories, default sweep = true).

-1. permissions
+It can get the same rules as the GC.
+Add a link to the documentation costrains (lakeFS writes during the job, explain debugging and report).

+### Permissions
-Create user UGC with premissions for every new cloud env (enigma was added the permmision to the GC user) Lakefs permmision- prepera uncommittedgc
+Create default UGC user with permissions for every new cloud env (The permissions to Enigma was added to the GC user)
+- lakeFS permissions - prepare uncommitted gc
-Bucket permmision- read, write, list, delete
+- Bucket permissions - role to list, write, delete

-it will be a diffrent user then the gc user / the same ? we want to combine the job together?

-1. managed / cron job
+### Managed UGC job
-- control plane interface (cloud native)
+- Control plane interface (design with cloud native team)
+  - Add step for the create cloud installation
-  - ugc use configuration for the spark job
+  - UGC to get configuration for the spark job (configured role, secret and access key, installation endpoint, repository)
-  - confugrue min age seconds time
+  - User to configure min age seconds time
-  - Step for the create cloud installation default = true
+  - Backup & Restore
-  - deployment of new UGC version
+- Deployment of new UGC version
-  - ugc client and server compatability
+- UGC client and server compatibility
-  -
-- run the ugc peridioticly (aws lambda cron job, airflow dag, emr serverless, etc..)
+- Run the UGC periodically (AWS lambda cron job, Airflow DAG, EMR serverless, etc.)
-- declee SLA (might rewuire performance improvement)
+- Declare SLA (might require performance improvements)

-1. metrics and logging
+### Metrics and Logging
-- add looging (run report) and metrics to the ugc to join to grafana / other cloud resources
+- Add UGC logging and metrics to the cloud monitoring tools
-- alerti configuration / guide to on-call
+- Alerti configuration / on-call guide
-- debugging access to the user metadata
+- Access to the cloud user metadata for debugging

-## Testing
+### Testing
-- Test UGC on scale -
+- Test UGC on scale
-- (Enigma dev repo) Performance and correctnnes (WIP) only mark
+  - (Enigma dev repo) Performance and correctness - mark only (WIP)
     - Ensure only objects that are eligible for deletion are marked for deletion
 - Enigma production repo
-  - old repository structure performance
+  - Old repository structure performance
-- compatability test - UGC client and lakeFS server
+- Compatibility tests - UGC client and lakeFS server
-- test sweep functionality
+- Test sweep functionality
-- E2E tests UGC cloud
+- E2E tests for UGC cloud

-## Milestone ?

-## Performance improvements
+### Performance improvements
--
-- if one of the tests will suggest long renning time consider adding perfomance importvment (incremental run, parrller listind, etc...)
+- In case one of the tests will suggest long running time, consider adding performance improvement (incremental run, parallel listing, etc.)